 “Best Time” Social Media Posts

 When creating my social campaigns, I set everything to “best time”.
 I have noticed an increase in the number of views, likes, comments, and shares that I get since letting CoSchedule decide the best time of day to schedule everything.
-Sometimes the facebook post goes out first, other times twitter.
+Sometimes the Facebook post goes out first, other times Twitter.
 Instagram is all over the place, but it seems to be working out well.
-I publish my posts at 11am, so CoSchedule sets any time later than that to send the social media post.
+I publish my posts at 6 am, so CoSchedule sets any time later than that to send the social media post.

-I will be the first to admit, I am not a fan of twitter.
+I will be the first to admit, I am not a fan of Twitter.
 I have a twitter for my blog, but I hardly ever log in.
-I have my social campaigns set up to send posts to twitter, and that’s the only reason I get any traffic on there.
-Facebook and instagram are my preferred social media platforms, so being able to check the requeue on all my twitter posts makes a huge difference.
-It’s so simple to let CoSchedule do some of that automation for me and repost when it thinks is the right time.
+I have my social campaigns set up to send posts to

 Organization is so important to me.
 Before CoSchedule I had a different plugin for an editorial calendar, but it just wasn’t the same.
 All it showed was the blog posts and the day/time they were schedule.
 Being able to look at my CoSchedule calendar, and see all my blog posts AND all my social media campaigns is a huge advantage.
 I like being able to look and see when things will be posted.
 I can easily rearrange the calendar if needed to make it fit my schedule.

 There are so many ‘days’ now, it’s nice to be able to go enter those as notes on the day.
-For example, I want to remember when it’s National Chocolate Lover’s Day or Clean Off Your Desk Day or similar.
+For example, I want to remember when it’s National Chocolate Lover’s Day or Eat a Carrot Day or similar.
 Yes, they are silly, but they go with my posts and I want to take advantage of that.
 I can create a note in the calendar for those days to make sure I don’t miss it.

 I’ve also used the calendar to create drafts on the days that I want them to eventually post.
 That way I can easily see what days I am planning to create the posts and have a place to start when I write.
 Sometimes I will use the drafts through CoSchedule to write notes about the posts to remember the points I wanted to write about.